meta-is-beta/horadric-helper/README.md

 </p>

 ## Skills and Passives data
-You can create any item or passive config yourself, but I have also created premade configs for skill gems and passives for you to use.
+There are premade configs for skill gems and passive that you can use.

 - In `/src/path-of-exile/tools/data` you will find two json files:
   - `gem-data.json` - This file holds premade configs for all skill gems in the game as of patch 3.14